zeolearn/nodejs-text-tutorial/module6.md

 });
 ```

-Express has a method `res.render()` to autmotically identify the template engine we are using and convert that particular template engine file into HTML for the browser to display.
+Express has a method `res.render()` to automatically identify the template engine we are using and convert that particular template engine file into HTML for the browser to display.

 If you start the server and visit the route `http://localhost:3000/hello` you will see the output `Hello World` on a web page.

 ## Using Blocks for Layout

-We will define a layout file in the views directory so that we do not have to write boiler plate code such as `doctype html` in every `.pug` file. `block` is the keyword that allows us to connect a web page to an already existing layout.
+We will define a layout file in the views directory so that we do not have to write boilerplate code such as `doctype html` in every `.pug` file. `block` is the keyword that allows us to connect a web page to an already existing layout.

 Create a layout.pug file.